 - 4 weeks of trauma at Royal Columbian Hospital or Vancouver General Hospital.
 Several residents every year do this rotation in one of three hospitals in South Africa.

 - 6 weeks of ICU in a senior resident role at either St Pauls, Royal Columbian or Surrey Memorial Hospitals

 - 3 weeks of CCU at St Paul’s Hospital

-- 2 weeks each of adult and pediatric anesthesia
+- 2 weeks of pediatric anesthesia

 St. Paul’s Hospital

 Community hospital in North Vancouver that serves as a trauma center.
 It is the referral center for the North Shore and the Sea-to-Sky corridor.
+A truly full spectrum Emergency Department.
 It has an annual census of approximately 55K.